walidsa3d/born2day/README.md

 ## Usage

-Simply use the `born2day` command followed by your birth date in `YYYY-MM-DD` format:
+Simply use the `born2day` command followed by your birth date in `DD/MM/YYYY` format:

 ```bash
 born2day 16/07/1990